flenniken/statictea/docs/variables.md

 The VariableData object holds the variable name, operator, and value which is the result of running a statement.

-* dotNameStr -- the variable dot name tells which dictionary contains the variable, i.e.: l.d.a
+* dotNameStr — the variable dot name tells which dictionary contains the variable, e.g.: l.d.a
-* operator -- the statement's operator; what to do with the variable and value.
+* operator — the statement's operator; what to do with the variable and value.
-* value -- the variable's value
+* value — the variable's value

 ~~~nim
 VariableData = object